adobe/hyde/README.md

 - `-hyde-src-root = <path>` - The root path to the header file(s) being analyzed.
 Affects `defined_in_file` output values by taking out the root path.
 - `-hyde-yaml-dir = <path>` - Root directory for YAML validation / update.
 Required for either hyde-validate or hyde-update modes.

-- `use-system-clang` - Autodetect and use necessary resource directories and include paths
+- `--use-system-clang` - Autodetect and use necessary resource directories and include paths

+- `--fixup-hyde-subfield` - As of Hyde v0.1.5, all hyde fields are under a top-level `hyde` subfield in YAML output.
+This flag will update older hyde documentation that does not have this subfield by creating it, then moving all top-level fields except `title` and `layout` under it.
+This flag is intended to be used only once during the migration of older documentation from the non-subfield structure to the subfield structure.

 This tool parses the passed header using Clang.
 To pass arguments to the compiler (e.g., include directories), append them after the `--` token on the command line.
 For example: